mkhajeh/Disaster_Response_PipeLine/README.md

 * disaster_categoris.csv
 * disaster_messages.csv

 in the first part of this project ETL pipeline has been implemented to Extract, Transfer and Load data (in SQL data base). the full description of steps and all codes/functions written for this phase has been summarized in **process_data.py**. in the second phase NLP and ML pipelines has been implemented for modelling. full description of this phase has been summarized in **train_classifier.py**.
-At the end the project was deployed in web app using FLASK and plotly
+At the end the project was deployed in web app using FLASK and plotly.

+## Run the web app <a name="run"></a>
+First make sure you have installed FLAST and Plotly. in your terminal navigate to the folder which includes **run.py** file. then in terminal write `python run.py` in separate terminal type `env|grep WORK`.
+The output of this command is the SPACEID.

+In final step, open new web browser and type the following: https://SPACEID-3001.SPACEDOMAIN and instead of SPACEID write what you have gotten from `env|grep WORK`

 ---
 ## Results <a name="results"></a>